-1997 1998

-Construction work in progress \$ 15.6 \$ 27.1
+1997 1998 Construction work in progress \$ 15.6 17.2 125.4 \$ 27.1 21.7 145.9 Accumulated depreciation and amortization 158.2 (46.7) 194.7 (62.8) \$111.5 ===== \$131.9 =====

-Leasehold improvements 17.2 21.7

-Machinery and equipment 125.4 145.9

-158.2 194.7

-Accumulated depreciation and amortization (46.7) (62.8)

-\$111.5 \$131.9

 Revenue is recognized at the time enriched uranium is shipped under the terms of long-term requirements contracts with domestic and foreign electric utility customers.
 Under delivery optimization and other customer oriented programs, USEC advance ships enriched uranium to nuclear fuel fabricators for scheduled or anticipated orders from utility customers.
 Revenue from sales of SWU under such programs is recognized as title to enriched uranium is transferred to customers.
 Under certain power-for-SWU barter contracts, USEC exchanges its enrichment services for electric power supplied to the plants.
 Revenue is recognized at the time enriched uranium is shipped with selling prices for SWU based on the fair market value of electric power received.